 Read More: Label Parts of Skin Worksheet

 The ear is a complex organ that helps us hear and maintain balance.
-It is made up of Eight parts, each with a specific role in collecting sound and processing it.
+It is made up of eight parts, each with a specific role in collecting sound and processing it.
 Here’s an explanation of the labeled parts of the ear:

 1. Eustachian Tube: The Eustachian tube connects the middle ear to the throat and helps equalize pressure in the ear.
 It also allows drainage of fluids from the middle ear to prevent infections and discomfort.